Buffered, like most other VPN companies on the market, claims to be the “Fastest and Most Secure VPN” available.

-While their rise from humble beginnings is certainly admirable, the question still remains, “Does their service live up to their growth and reputation?”
+The main question is: “Does their service live up to their growth and reputation?”

-Founded in 2013 by three friends living in Budapest, Buffered has grown at an impressive rate over the past 4 years and garnered some significant attention from the VPN community.
+Founded in 2013 by three friends living in Budapest (Buffered Ltd.), Buffered has grown at an impressive rate over the past 4 years and garnered some significant attention from the VPN community.

 Their network spans 41 countries spread across six continents (sorry Antarctica, better luck next time), and while this is certainly a respectable representation, they only offer a modest collection of 37 servers.

 Despite this offering, Buffered does provide users with unlimited server switching and uncapped bandwidth so that you can have the fastest performance possible while connected to their network.

 I will be the first to say it, Buffered is not a budget-friendly VPN.

 While you can save a little money by opting for their yearly plan, no matter what way you slice it, Buffered is going to set you back more than most other VPN services.

 Here’s their current pricing plan (which is actually cheaper than it was the last time I reviewed them)